johnbywater/quantdsl/README.md

 Evaluation of *Quant DSL* expressions can be optimised so that computational redundancy is eliminated, and so that any branches can be executed in parallel.
 Parallel computation can be distributed across multiple processes on a single machine, or across multiple nodes on a network.
 A dependency graph for the computation can be constructed, and progressively worked through in an event driven manner, until the value of the expression is known, so that there is no need for long running processes.
 Intermediate values can be stored, so that there is no need to keep them in memory.
 Alternatively, the evaluation work can be completed entirely in memory using a single thread.

 The *Quant DSL* syntax is a strict subset of the Python language syntax.
-There are various restrictions, which can lead to parse- and compile-time syntax errors.
+There are various restrictions, which can lead to parse- and dsl_compile-time syntax errors.
 Here is a basic summary of the restrictions:
 * a module is restricted to have any number of function definitions, and one expression;
 * there are no assignments, loops, comprehensions, or generators;
 * the only valid names in a function body are the names of the call arguments, plus the names of the other functions, plus the built-in elements of the language;